 This month, the first planet you will see is Saturn, which will be sitting above the south-eastern horizon as darkness falls.
 If your binoculars or telescope magnify by about 40 or 50 times, you be able to see its famous rings and its biggest moons when you look at it.
 The largest, Titan, is enormous.
 In fact, it’s 40% more massive than the planet Mercury and 80% more massive than our own moon.

-Next to see is Jupiter, rising over in the east at around 8:00 pm.
-It reaches its closest point to Earth on 26 September, meaning it will be at its brightest this year, making it much easier to see that Saturn, which will be 20 times fainter.
-If you take a look at Jupiter through binoculars, you will see some tiny starry objects on either side of it.
+Next to see is Jupiter, rising over in the east at around 9:00 pm.
+If you look at Jupiter through binoculars, you will see some tiny starry objects on either side of it.
 These are its brightest and largest moons.
-They are Io, Europa, Ganymede, and Callisto and are known as the Galilean moons and will change position each night as they circle the might gas giant planet.
+They are Io, Europa, Ganymede, and Callisto and are known as the Galilean moons and will change position each night as they circle this mighty gas giant planet.

-Finally, rising in the eastern twilight from at around 5:00 to 5:30 am, Venus continues to spend this time of the year as the glorious “Morning Star”, shining much brighter than anything else in the sky.
-However, it is gradually dropping down towards the horizon and will disappear from view by the end of the month.
+Finally, rising in the eastern sky at around 3:30 am, Venus continues to spend this time of the year as the glorious “Morning Star”.
+It will be easy to spot because it will be shining much brighter than anything else in the sky, apart from the Moon.

-Mercury is too close to the Sun the be visible this month.
+Mars is too close to the Sun to be seen this month.

 The annual Perseid Meteor Shower peaked last month and those of you who were lucky enough to have clear skies around its peak on the night of 12-13 August may have seen some of the brighter meteors shooting across the sky.
 However, September is not a good month for meteor showers, so we will have to wait until October for the chance to see some more.
 The Draconids are expected to peak at nightfall on 8 October and the Orionids are expected to peak between midnight and dawn on the night of 21-22 October.